Cocaine

 Cocaine consumption rose sharply during the 1920s, but declined again in the 1930s with the advent of amphetamines.
 Amphetamines are easier and cheaper to produce - the psychological effects of amphetamine last longer than those of cocaine.

 Cocaine and crack are subject to the Narcotic Drugs Act.
 The acquisition, possession, import and export, transfer to and procurement for others (transfer and sale) are punishable by law.
 Consumers who violate the SMG must expect a mandatory visit to a public health officer (in Vienna: the outpatient centre of the Addiction and Drug Coordination).
-Health-related measures can then be ordered there.
+There, health-related measures may be ordered and a drug test can be expected.
 If you adhere to these requirements, there will be no court proceedings.

 Status: July 2022